dknight/oujs/README.md

 ## About
 ŌūJs is simple wrapper, extensions and shorthands for Vanilla JS.
-It uses really short method name to make code quicker.
-OuJS contains common HTMLElement shorthands and other commonly used funcitons in day-to-dat routine work.
+It uses really short method name to make code quicker. ŌūJS contains common HTMLElement shorthands and other commonly used funcitons in day-to-dat routine work.
 ## Install
 <code>npm install oujs</code>
 <code>bower install oujs</code>